wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 And Jackson, the chief captain, gave great praise to Coffee, and all the valiant men that fought that day,

-26 On the next day after the battle, the army of Columbia returned to their camp, at a place called the Ten~ Islands.
+26 On the next day after the battle, the army of Columbia returned to their camp, at a place called the Ten-Islands.

 CHAP.
 XXXV.

-Continuation of the War with the Creeks--Gen. Jackson's great victory over them--they sue for peace--a. treaty is concluded with them.
+Continuation of the War with the Creeks--Gen. Jackson's great victory over them--they sue for peace--a treaty is concluded with them.

 NOTWITHSTANDING their discomfiture, the nation of the Creeks were still bent on warring against the people of Columbia.

-2 And they committed many outrages upon the in- habitants of the states round about.
+2 And they committed many outrages upon the inhabitants of the states round about.

 3 But it came to pass, on the seventh day of the same month, that a messenger came to Jackson, the chief captain, and spake unto him, saying :

-4 Lo ! even now, more than a thousand savages have pitched their tents at Talladega, near the strong hold of Lashley, with intent to assail it.
+4 Lo ! even now, more than a thousand savages have pitched their tents at Talledoga, near the strong hold of Lashley, with intent to assail it.

 5 Immediately Jackson took two thousand hardy men, who were called volunteers, because they had, unsolicited, offered their services to their country, and led them against the savages.

-6 Now. the men of war that followed after him were mostly from the state of Tennessee, and men of daunt- less courage.
+6 Now the men of war that followed after him were mostly from the state of Tennessee, and men of dauntless courage.

-7 So, early in the morning .of the next day, the army ,of Jackson drew nigh the place, in battle array.
+7 So, early in the morning of the next day, the army of Jackson drew nigh the place, in battle array.

 8 And the savages came out towards the army of Columbia, with shouting and yellings : and again the engines of destruction were used plentifully.

-9 And the leaden balls whizzed about their cars- like unto a nest of hornets.
+9 And the leaden balls whizzed about their ears like unto a nest of hornets.

-10 But the horsemen, and the whole army of Jack- son, rushed upon the savages, and slew them with great slaughter, and overcame them.
+10 But the horsemen, and the whole army of Jackson, rushed upon the savages, and slew them with great slaughter, and overcame them.

-11 And the number of savages slain that day was a- bout three hundred ; and a red cross banner of the Spanish nation was found amongst them, and taken.
+11 And the number of savages slain that day was about three hundred ; and a red-cross banner of the Spanish nation was found amongst them, and taken.

-12 Seventeen of the men of Columbia, were slain and about four score wounded.
+12 Seventeen of the men of Columbia were slain and about four score wounded.

 13 So, when the battle was over, Jackson returned to his own camp.

-14 After these things had come to pass, on the twelfth day of the month, a certain captain, whose sir-Dame was White, was sent against another place called the Hillabee-Towns.
+14 After these things had come to pass, on the twelfth day of the month, a certain captain, whose sir-name was White, was sent against another place called the Hillabee-Towns.

 15 And, on the eighteenth day of the same month, he took the towns, and destroyed them, and slew three score of the savages, and made about two hundred two score and ten prisoners.